kreetanshu/com.github.testpractice/README.md

 ###libraries used Selenium TestNG log4j Extent Reports
 ### The tests are written to test the basic funcationalities of github web application.
 The test data like logins, browsers etc needs to be customized as per user.

+###Important: There is a demo video captured for this framework "TestAutomationDemo1109".
+This video gives a demo of this framewrok and tests, the video can be run on windows media player.

 Steps to clone execute the tests

 git clone https://github.com/kreetanshu/com.github.testpractice